 7. Most Labradoodles Have Mustaches

 That’s right!
 Unless your pup has very short, wiry fur, they probably have a mustache.
 Dog mustaches happen when long-furred breeds grow long fur, even on their muzzles.
 These mustaches can be hilarious, especially when they’re dripping wet, but they can also be a bit of a pain to keep clean.
-Many Labradoodle owners opt for keeping their dogs’ mustache short.
+Many Labradoodle owners opt for keeping their dogs’ mustaches short.
 Since these dogs tend to have long fur that needs regular grooming, many owners have their pups professionally groomed.

 8. Labradoodles Make Excellent Service Animals